Methodology

 Experts and mentors programme

 The experts and mentors programme is targeted at settings rather than practitioners.
 Data for this strand therefore reflects the number of settings recruited.
-For the group-based offer, data is collected and submitted to DfE by Pen Green Centre, the delivery partner.
+For the group- and school-based offer, data is collected and submitted to DfE by Pen Green Research Centre, the delivery partner.
 The data for group/school-based settings includes data collected during the pilot of the programme, April 2022 – July 2022.

-In Summer 2023 the offer was expanded to include mentoring support for childminders.
-For the childminder offer, Coram Hempsall’s are the delivery partner and data collector.
+In Summer 2023 the offer was expanded to include mentoring support for childminders who cared for at least one child under the age of 5.
+We refer to childminder settings, however the numbers reflect individual practitioners receiving support.
+For the childminder offer, Coram Hempsall’s is the delivery partner and data collector.

 Stronger practice hubs (SPHs)